Sociology and Criminology Student Awards

 - 2022: Caitlin Segraves, Vanessa Wilson

-Presented to the student who has best demonstrated the application of the sociological imagination to the analysis of social issues.
+Recognizes the student who best demonstrates the application of the sociological imagination to the analysis of social issues.

 - 2023: Laura Vandermeulen